 Universal Studios Japan

-Universal Studios Japan in Osaka introduced its own Wizarding World of Harry Potter in 2014, offering an authentic and immersive experience for fans in Asia.
+Universal Studios Japan in Osaka introduced its own Wizarding World of Harry Potter in 2014, offering an authentic and immersive experience for Asian fans.
 The park faithfully recreates Hogsmeade Village, with snow-covered streets and iconic shops.

 The meticulous attention to detail, combined with cutting-edge technology, brings the magic of the books and films to life for visitors in Japan.
-The Wizarding World at Universal Studios Japan has become a major draw for tourists from all over Asia, providing them with the opportunity to step into the world of Harry Potter without leaving the continent.
+The Wizarding World at Universal Studios Japan has become a significant draw for tourists from all over Asia, allowing them to step into the world of Harry Potter without leaving the continent.

 Universal Studios Beijing, China